-With over 15 years of experience, Dr. Victor Grigoriev has provided comprehensive care to patients in Las Vegas, NV.
-He will take the time to diagnose your symptoms and treat your endometriosis.
+Dr. Victor Grigoriev has over 15 years of experience diagnosing and treating women throughout the Las Vegas area for endometriosis.
+Dr. Grigoriev will take the time to fully evaluate your symptoms and answer any questions you may have.
 To discover the best treatment plan for you, call our office at (702) 316-1616 and schedule a consultation with Dr. Victor Grigoriev today!

 Endometriosis Resection Surgery